KIDK: History

 On December 9, 2010, Fisher Communications announced that it had entered into a shared services arrangement with News-Press & Gazette Company–owned ABC affiliate KIFI-TV, under which KIDK would be run out of the KIFI facility and 27 KIDK staffers would be laid off.
-The move placed KIDK under the co-management of the station that accepted the ABC and NBC affiliations that KIDK formerly carried in the same secondary capacity prior to becoming an exclusive CBS affiliate.
 The transaction was completed on January 1, 2011.

 On April 11, 2013, Fisher announced that it would sell its stations to the Sinclair Broadcast Group.
 The deal was completed on August 8, 2013.
 Shortly beforehand, a deal was reached to sell KIDK and KXPI to VistaWest Media, LLC, a company based in St. Joseph, Missouri (where NPG is also based); the stations would remain operated by NPG under a shared services agreement.
 The sale was finalized on November 29.

 In December 2020, NPG acquired KIDK's non-license assets from VistaWest.
 As a result, the KIDK intellectual unit moved to KIFI's second digital channel, with Dabl taking over KIDK's main channel.
 KIDK's operations remained largely unchanged, though over-the-air viewers were asked to rescan their sets in order to continue watching CBS.

-Programming

-Syndicated programming

-Syndicated programming on KIDK-DT2 includes The Simpsons, Everybody Loves Raymond, Two and a Half Men, and The Big Bang Theory among others.